 Detect MSI Status

 Detect MSI Status can be used to detect if a sample contains unstable microsatellites.
-The tool can be found in the Toolbox:
+It is available from the Tools menu at:

 4. For every read where both flanking signatures are identified and the nucleotide distribution of the locus is similar to the reference sequence, the length of the locus is used to update a frequency distribution of microsatellite locus lengths.
-For paired end reads, the individual reads in the pair must contain both flanking signatures.
-For example, if read 1 contains only the left flanking signature (CTGACTGCTGGAAAAAAAAAAA) and read 2 contains only the right flanking signature (AAAAAAAAAAAAAAATTTCGTAGCA), the read pair cannot be used for MSI detection since it is not possible to determine the length of the microsatellite.
-If both reads in a pair contain both the left and the right flanking signatures, the read pair counts as two in the frequency distribution.
+A paired end read is only used if at least one of the reads in the read pair contains both flanking signatures.
+If, for example, read 1 contains only the left flanking signature (GACTGCTGGAAAAAA) and read 2 contains only the right flanking signature (AAAAAATTTCGTAGC), the read pair cannot be used for MSI detection since it is not possible to determine the length of the microsatellite.
+If both reads in the read pair contains both the left and right flanking signatures, the reads will count as one (and not two) in the frequency distribution, since the two reads originate from the same DNA fragment.

-Detect MSI Status then measures the statistical variation of the length distribution of each microsatellite locus and decides for each locus if it is stable or not by comparing the statistical variation of the test sample with the baseline.
-If the proportion of unstable microsatellite loci is higher than a predefined threshold the sample is considered MSI-low or MSI-high depending on the parameters.
+After counting the locus lengths in all reads, the statistical variation of the length distribution is calculated and compared to the baseline to determine if the locus is stable or unstable.
+If the proportion of unstable microsatellite loci is higher than a predefined threshold the sample is considered MSI-low or MSI-high depending on the settings.

 When running Detect MSI Status, you will first need to select a read mapping.
 In the next dialog, specify an MSI baseline track (figure 8.5).